0abst/Rust-Substrate/README.md

     * https://doc.rust-lang.org/book/

+    * The implementation of the Multithreaded Web Server (chapter 20) can be found in the repository

 Then, to be more familiar with Substrate, tutorials on Substrate have been followed (https://docs.substrate.io/tutorials/).
 More in particular,

   * Build a local blockchain